 If you have a problem with a club, you can come back to me and get immediate service.
 You don't have to wait 2-3 weeks for service from a faceless, no-name employee of an international conglomerate!

-What is "retrofitting"?
-It's taking your older or current gear and breathing some new life into it.
+"Retrofitting" is taking your older or current golf clubs and breathing some new life into them.
+Here's an article I wrote about it.

-Basically, if your swing changes, but you don't want to shell out a few hundred dollars for a new set of irons, it's possible that only a simple lie angle change can get you back to hitting solid shots that fly far and true.
+If your swing changes, but you don't want to shell out a few hundred dollars for a new set of irons, it's possible to create new specs with your current set to get them back to helping you play better golf.

 Old grips are removed, and new grips are applied.
 Tape and solvent are used; air installation by request.